OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 This will execute the simulation from time 0 until we reach the time *until* (in simulated time units).
-The :doc:`scheduler section <scheduler>` explains in detail what happens when you call ``run()``.
+The :doc:`scheduler section <scheduler>` explains in detail what happens when you call ``run``.

 While the simulation is running, the current progress is visualized using a `tqdm <https://pypi.org/project/tqdm/>`_ progress bar.
-You can turn this off using the `print_progress` parameter of `world.run`:
+You can turn this off using the ``print_progress`` parameter of ``world.run``:

 .. code-block:: python

    world.run(until=10, print_progress=False)

-If you want a more detailed progress report, you can also set ``print_progress='individual'`` which will produce a separate progress bar for each simulator in your simulation.
+If you want a more detailed progress report, you can set ``print_progress='individual'`` which will produce a separate progress bar for each simulator in your simulation.

 We can also set the *lazy_stepping* flag (default: ``True``).
 If ``True``, a simulator can only run ahead one step of its successors.
 If ``False``, a simulator always steps as long as all inputs are provided.
 This might decrease the simulation time but increase the memory consumption.

 .. code-block:: python